 “I don’t think it can get any more creative than it is now,” he said.

 Clark said contributions to First Nations – whether they be scholarships or funding for infrastructure – are often lumped in with exploration expenses.

 “A lot of times it’s buried,” he said.
 “That’s not fair to investors, and it’s not fair to the general public.”

-But he said he also agreed with the Mining Association of Canada's concerns that there is potential - or at least opportunity - federal government could use the information it gets through the act to cut back on the its own payments to First Nations.
+But he said he also agreed with MAC’s concerns that the federal government could abuse information it gets through the act to cut back on the its own payments to First Nations.